Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * how will you organise the data files?
 * how will the data be backed-up in the field?
 * will you be able to access the data during collection?

-The sections below will lead you through these points in more detail.
-Follow the links for more detailed information and helpful tips.

-## Data storage ##

-Data storage is not generally a trivial point, particularly if you are setting up an instrument in a remote environment that is difficult to reach to troubleshoot, move out of danger or to recover data from when the data storage is full.

-We'll consider these points in more detail....

 ### How much data am I planning to collect? ###